sjackson0109/aws-solutions-architect/Project 0/README.md

 2. Create Key Pairs
 3. Create the Security Groups, ensure these are attached to the respective subnets
 4. Create a Internet Gateway (if not included with the VPC)
-5. Create an RDS Cluster, with multi-az, and two subnets in the db-subnet-group, include 1x database called `wordpress`.
+5. Create an RDS Cluster, with instances in each-az, and two subnets in the db-subnet-group, include 1x database called `wordpress`.
 Configure Cluster scaling, so we always have a replica
-6. Create an Elastic File System
+6. Create an Elastic File System, configure an archive policy.
 7. Create 1x EC2 instance, with Ubuntu on, dev/test, containers, select vpc, select/create SG, select EFS (/mnt/sfs/data)
 8. SSH in and configure the VM for Apache/Nginx, PHP
 9. Connect to RDS, and create a `wordpress` database, with a admin credential.
    Create another `wordpress` user and grant access to the `wordpress` database and schema.

-10. Connect to the EC2 Instance, and prepare the OS for Apache, with PHP
-11. Download the `latest` instance of wordpress, extract and copy to /var/www/html folder.
+10. Install Apache, Download and Extract Wordpress, and Configure them both
-12. Configure a `wp-config.php` file with the necessary database-connection-string
-13. Start the web-service, and register the web-service to run on machine start-up
+11. Configure a `wp-config.php` file with the necessary database-connection-string; including starting the web-service, and register the web-service to run on machine start-up
-14. Export the SSH history using `history` command
+12. Conver the EC2 Instance to an AIM disk-image
+13. Deploy 2 copies of this template, into each public-facing subnet
+14. Configure Route53 Health Checks, against each public IP 0 confirm the state of each health check
+15. Demonstrate availability of each ec2 instance, inline with the health check
+16. Setup a Route53 Traffic Flow policy, to distribute the web traffic to the live/healthy nodes
+17. Use AWS Instance Scheduler to STOP both instances after 11:30pm;and start again at 9:00am

 ## Step-by-step Instructions (using terraform)
 The terraform instructions can be found [here](<./Method 0 - terraform/README.md>)